Main Policy Content

 - Avoid using screen savers other than those provided with your operating system, or those you have developed yourself through an approved process.
 Downloaded screen savers may carry viruses or interfere with other processes of the operating system.

 - Commercial software, where work-related and appropriate to the overall hardware/software platform, can be requested as a cost center purchase.
 Appropriate licenses, inventory, and upgrade/maintenance issues can then be monitored for everyone by I-Tech.
 Current information on Libraries standard and non-standard software is available here (staff only).
+(Note, this list is no longer available.)
 Privately owned software should not be loaded on Libraries' workstations since it may interfere with performance and cannot be serviced by DLT personnel.
 Software needed for the job will be purchased and maintained by the Libraries.
 One permitted exception is personal PDA/Palm device hardware software, which the PDA owner supplies.

 - Loading of sequential copies of any free trials designed for temporary evaluation use is not permitted, unless the company providing the software specifically agrees to this practice.
 Licensed copies should be purchased if needed for the job.